-Christmas is a time for eating too much, visiting in-laws and more wrapping paper than you know what to do with, but it's also one of the best times of the year to watch some great films and TV shows.
+Not only is Christmas a great time for getting families together, sharing gifts and gorging yourself on mince pies and Quality Street, it is also one of the best times of the year to watch some great films and TV shows.

-This British film has some serious emotional clout and is a fresh take on what could be a considered a traditional Christmas story.
+This excellent British film by Wallace and Gromit creator Nick Park's studio has some serious emotional clout and is a fresh take on what could be a considered a traditional Christmas story.
 It follows Santa's son Arthur on his mission to deliver a present to a little girl to save her Christmas, helped along the way by a team of trusty sidekicks.

 Deck the Halls

 Buddy Hall (Danny DeVito) has just moved into the neighbourhood and plans to decorate his house with enough Christmas lights so that it can be seen from space.
 His new neighbour Steve (Matthew Broderick) has always been known as "the Christmas guy" and so doesn't take kindly to Buddy's plans.
 Thus ensues a comedy caper of Steve trying to sabotage the festivities, but things don't always go his way.

 The first in a series of films that has just spurned a third sequel, Nativity is a heart warming, funny tale starring Martin Freeman as a teacher who misguidedly fibs about getting his school nativity turned into a film, just to impress a girl.
 Hilarity ensues in this surprisingly fun, family British caper.

 A Very Murray Christmas

 Bill Murray's Christmas extravaganza debuted on Netflix in 2015, but it instantly became a classic, albeit a rather odd one at times.
 Bill and some of his celebrity friends unite to sing some Christmas classics within a comedy film that will keep you entertained this year.